flatland-association/flatland-rl/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `flatland` for local development.

+1. Make sure all supported Python interpreters (3.8, 3.9, 3.10) is available.
+   This is important because you want to be able to run the test with all supported versions.
+   We can recommend [pyenv](https://github.com/pyenv/pyenv) to manage Python versions.
+   See their docs for installation instructions.

-1. Clone the `flatland` repo:
+2. Clone the `flatland` repo:

     ```shell
     git clone git@github.com:flatland-association/flatland-rl.git
     ```

-2. Set up a virtual environment using your preferred method (we suggest the built-in venv) and activate it.
-Make sure all the supported Python interpreters (3.8, 3.9, 3.10) is available.
-This is important because you want to run the test with all supported versions.
+3. Set up a virtual environment using your preferred method (we suggest the built-in venv) and activate it.

-3. Install dependencies required for development using pip:
+   You can use your IDE to do this or by using the command line:

     ```shell
+    python -m venv .venv
+    source .venv/bin/activate
+    ```

+4. Install dependencies required for development using pip:

+    ```shell
     pip install -r requirements-dev.txt
     ```

-4. Create a branch for local development:
+5. Create a branch for local development:

     ```shell
     git checkout -b name-of-your-bugfix-or-feature